Homemade Vanilla Pudding with Brown Butter

 I also remember cutting juicy yellow kernels off ears of corn, filling bags with sweet corn to enjoy during those long Michigan winters.
 She’d can and freeze other things too – we’d be running down into the basement all winter long to grab some of summer’s goodness.

-Homemade pudding always reminds me of my mom too – sometimes she’ll even whip up a batch for the grandkids when the mood strikes.
-Unfortunately, when I tested this recipe, E was on her dairy-free trial so I dubbed this “adult pudding” so she wouldn’t feel left out when N devoured it.
+Homemade pudding always reminds me of my mom, too – sometimes she’ll even whip up a batch for the grandkids when the mood strikes.
+Unfortunately, when I tested this recipe, E was on her dairy-free trial so I dubbed this “adult pudding”.
 I need to make another batch for her to enjoy now that we think she’s fine with dairy products.

 This pudding tastes much like traditional vanilla pudding, but I took a few minutes to brown the butter before continuing with the rest of the steps.
 The result is a rich, nutty flavor that will make you want to lick the bowl clean.